xingzr1005/GIN-DL/README.md

 # Efficient Online Origin-Destination Prediction

-This repository contains a PyTorch implementation of a knowledge-driven origin-destination (OD) prediction framework based on a Gravity Model-Inspired Network and LSTM.
+This repository contains a PyTorch implementation of a knowledge-driven online origin-destination (OD) prediction framework based on a Gravity Model-Inspired Network and LSTM.

 The current code implements the static GIN-LSTM style pipeline: